geoffreyyip/personal-notes/css.md

+### Resets

+`body` comes with its own user-agent margin.
+Reset this with `body { margin: 0 }` .

+`ul` comes with its own margin, padding, and list-style.
+Reset this with `ul { margin: 0; padding: 0; list-style: none }` Note you have to do this on the `ul` element, and not the `li` element. `li` elements don't come with their own margins, paddings or list-styles.

+### Hyperlinks `<a>`

+For all the counterintuitive behavior below, remember that anchor tags were orginally designed to add [hyperlinks](https://duckduckgo.com/?q=I%27m+a+hyperlink) to inline text.
+They were not designed to be buttons.

+`<a>` will **not** automatically inherit color when a hyperlink property is specified.
+They will take on a default purple color, unless otherwise specified.
+To overrule the default user-agent styling, you can say `a { color: inherit }` or `a { color: white }`.

+`<a>` will **not** automatically take on `height`, or `width` properties.
+Anchor tags are `inline` by default, which means that both are set to `auto`.
+To check this behavior, set `display: block` or `display: inline-block`.
+This default `inline` behavior also means that surrounding padding and margins may perform weirdly.

+**Repeat**: Anchors default to `inline`.

+## Flexbox

+Fundamentally, flexbox is a `display` mode that helps redistribute excess space across different device sizes.

+Width of items will default to `auto`.
+In other words, `auto` sizing will grow or shrink the tag until it fits the size of its content.

+### Gotchas

+**`vertical-align` has no effect on flexbox.** Assuming `flex-direction: row`, you should use `align-items` or `align-self`.

+**`margin` is non-collapsing in flexbox.** This is a feature.
+It makes behavior more predictable.

+**`min-width` and `min-height` default to auto, not 0.**

+### `margin-left: auto` / `margin-right: auto` Trick

+`auto` tells the margin to expand so that content + margin fills its parents.

+In the case of flexbox, it lets you stretch an element to its left or right side.

+### `flex`, `flex-basis`, `flex-grow`, and `flex-shrink`

+These properties operate on single *flex lines*.

+Three useful defaults for `flex`:

+*  `flex-grow` defaults to 0, and `flex-shrink` defaults to 1. `flex-basis` defaults to `auto` so it will depend on content.
+This means that content will shrink to accommodate the screen space, but it won't grow to accommodate the screen space.
+To get this behavior, do nothing.
+This is a nice default behavior for mobile devices.
+*  `flex: none`.
+Both `flex-grow` and `flex-shrink` are set to 0.
+Element will not expand or shrink. `flex-basis` defaults to `auto` so it will depend on content.
+*  `flex: auto`.
+Items will grow or shrink along the main axis to fit its parent container. `flex-basis` defaults to `auto` so it will depend on content.

+Note that `flex-grow` and `flex-shrink` will take effect after items are spread out across multiple lines.
+A rough reflow process could go like:

+1. Put elements across main axis.
+Use `flex-basis` to start.
+2. If elements don't fit into a single line, then...
+   1. If `flex-wrap: wrap`, distribute them across multiple *flex lines*.
+   2. If `flex-wrap: nowrap`, then leave the elements on a single line.
+3. Within each line...
+   1. If elements overflow the available space, use `flex-shrink` to subtract space.
+   2. If elements underflow the available space, use `flex-grow` to expand elements.

+Note this reflow process assumes `justify-content`, `align-content` and `align-items` to all be `stretch`.

+`flex-basis` should act the same as `width`, as long as `flex-direction: row`.
+You don't need to specify `flex-direction: row`, as row is the default value.
+If `flex-direction: column`, then `flex-basis` should act the same as `height`.

+However, `flex-basis` is not the same as `width` or `height`.
+It only works for children of `display: flex` containers.
+It will be ignored otherwise.

+#### Other Flex Shorthands

+`flex` one-value syntax.
+If it's a unitless number like `flex: 2`, then that means `flex-grow: 2; flex-shrink: 1; flex-basis: 0`.
+If it's a pixel, percentage, or unit of some sort like `flex: 30px`, then that means `flex-basis: 30px`.
+This syntax is recommended only if you want to equally distribute space among multiple elements.
+(E.g. `.nav .items { flex: 1 }`).
+Otherwise, you will reset the syntax for `flex-shrink` and `flex-basis`.
+The `flex-basis: 0` can definitely throw you off, especially if you're using auto margins.

+Best practice is to use the full three-value syntax, especially for media query overrides or lower-level components.
+It becomes harder to track the cascade the more layers you pack on.

+### `justify-content` vs. `align-content` vs. `align-items`

+These are all flexbox properties.
+They are meant for the flexbox container.

+All three are designed to distribute leftover space.
+If the item dimensions perfectly fit into their respective containers, then they will have no effect.

+All three default to `stretch`, which means that items will expand to fill the available space around them.

+ `justify-content` redistributes whitespace along the *main axis* and `align-items` redistributes whitespace along the *cross axis*.
+By default, the *main axis* is `row` from left to right, and the *cross axis* is perpendicular to that, from top to bottom.

+**Note**: The perpendicular complement to `justify-content` is `align-items`, not `align-content`.

+`align-content` redistributes whitespace for *multiline content*.
+It has no effect when there is only one line of items.
+So if you have `flexwrap: nowrap`, then `align-content` will have no effect.
+If you have  `flexwrap` on, but all the children fit on one line, then `align-content` will have no effect.

+The naming convention sucks.
+You'll get used to it with time.

+One way to think of it is that `align-items` acts on individual items within a *flex line*, whereas `align-content` works on the content as a whole.
+Fitting into this, you can think of `align-self` as aligning a single item, which is semantically consistent with `align-items`.

 ## Absolute

 Absolute elements are positioned with respect to the nearest _positioned_ ancestor.
 This does not have to be the parent.
 In fact, it will usually not mean the parent, unless the parent is explictly positioned with `relative`, `absolute` or `fixed`.